brotatotes/bht-automation/bht gen 1/Matthew/Chapter 15/Matthew 15 20 bht.md

 # Matthew 15:20 Commentary Help Text

 ## BHT:
-In this verse, we are reminded that external actions, such as eating with unwashed hands, do not defile someone.
-Rather, it is the condition of the heart and inner thoughts that truly matter.
-The commentary explores the insignificance of ceremonial impurities compared to moral impurities, highlighting the need for Christians to prioritize moral purity.
-It also emphasizes that neglecting external rituals does not bring guilt or break God's laws.
-Ultimately, the verse teaches that the blood of Christ is necessary to cleanse us from the pollution and guilt of evil actions and secure us from punishment.
+This commentary underscores the profound impact of internal impurities compared to external actions.
+It highlights the consequences of harboring evil within oneself, as it corrupts both body and soul, leading to guilt and eternal punishment.
+The commentator also emphasizes that neglecting to perform certain rituals, like washing hands before a meal, does not carry the same weight of moral defilement.
+Instead, the focus is on recognizing and repenting of the inherently sinful and abominable actions that only the blood of Christ can cleanse.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "These are the things which defile a man: but to eat with unwashen hands defileth not a man." - This quote highlights the main point of the commentary, emphasizing that external actions do not defile a person, but rather the condition of their heart and inner thoughts.
+1. "These are the things which defile a man: but to eat with unwashen hands defileth not a man." - This quote highlights the main point of the commentary, emphasizing that external actions or rituals do not determine a person's defilement.
-2. "Thus does our Lord sum up this whole searching discourse." - This quote emphasizes that the verse is a concise summary of a larger discussion, indicating the significance and importance of the statement.
+2. "Thus does our Lord sum up this whole searching discourse." - This quote suggests that the commentary provides a comprehensive analysis of the topic, leading to the conclusion stated by Jesus.
-3. "THE WOMAN OF CANAAN AND HER DAUGHTER." - This quote refers to another story or example that is likely discussed in the commentary, suggesting that the commentary explores various biblical narratives to provide further insight into the verse.
+3. "THE WOMAN OF CANAAN AND HER DAUGHTER." - This quote indicates that the commentary includes an exposition on the story of the woman of Canaan and her daughter, likely providing further insights or interpretations related to the verse.

+### John Calvin:
+1. "Instead of the verb pollute, the Greek term is κοινοῖ, make common."
+2. "Everything that was inconsistent with this holiness was called common, that is, profane."
+3. "It is a mode of speaking peculiar to the Hebrews."

 ### Philip Schaff:
-1. "Ceremonial impurity is insignificant compared with moral impurity."
-This quote highlights the commentary's emphasis on the importance of moral purity over external rituals or traditions.
+1. "Ceremonial impurity is insignificant compared with moral impurity." - The commentary highlights the importance of moral purity over ceremonial impurity, emphasizing that it is the inner character that truly defiles a person.

-2. "Yet Christians now are as slow to learn this as the disciples were."
-This quote suggests that the lesson of prioritizing moral purity is still relevant to Christians today, implying that there is a need for growth and understanding in this area.
+2. "Yet Christians now are as slow to learn this as the disciples were." - The commentary suggests that even today, Christians may struggle to grasp the significance of moral impurity, just as the disciples did in the past.

-3. "These are the things which defile the man."
-This quote directly references the verse and serves as a reminder of the central message being discussed in the commentary.
+3. "These are the things which defile the man." - This quote directly refers to the verse itself, emphasizing that it is the things that come from within a person that defile them, rather than external factors.

 ### John Gill:
 1. "These are filthy in themselves, and must pollute all in whom they are; they bring a defilement on the whole man, both body and soul, fasten guilt upon him, and expose him to everlasting punishment."